Neru (film)

-Antony Perumbavoor officially announced the project on 13 July 2023, marking Jeethu Joseph's fifth collaboration with Mohanlal under the working title Production No. 33 (33rd film from Aashirvad Cinemas) and the official title was announced on 12 August 2023.
-The Principal photography took place between August and October 2023 in and around Thiruvananthapuram.
-The music was composed by Vishnu Shyam.
-The film has cinematography by Satheesh Kurup and editing by V. S. Vinayak.
+The project was officially announced on 13 July 2023 under the working title Production No. 33, marking Joseph's fifth collaboration with Mohanlal with the title revealed on 12 August 2023.
+Principal photography took place between August and October 2023 in Thiruvananthapuram.
+The film's music was composed by Vishnu Shyam, while the cinematography and editing were handled by Satheesh Kurup and V. S. Vinayak.

-Neru released in theatres worldwide on 21 December 2023 to positive reviews from critics praising the cast performances (particularly of Mohanlal, Anaswara Rajan and Siddique), screenplay and direction.
-The film was a commercial success and grossed ₹86 crore worldwide becoming the second highest grossing Malayalam film of the year and one of the highest-grossing Malayalam films of all time.
-The critics described Neru as the commercial comeback of Mohanlal, following a series of unsuccessful films.
+Neru was theatrically released on 21 December 2023 and received positive reviews from critics who praised the cast performances (particularly Mohanlal, Rajan and Siddique), screenplay, and direction.
+Neru was noted as the comeback of Mohanlal after a series of unsuccessful films.
+The film was a commercial success grossing ₹86 crore worldwide, emerging as the second highest grossing Malayalam film of the year, and one of the highest-grossing Malayalam films of all time.

 Plot

 Sara, a blind girl, is raped while she is alone at home.
 The police are unable to identify the offender due to Sara's blindness.
 Sara sculpts a statue of her rapist and based on the similarities, they arrest Michael, the son of Christopher Joseph, a Mumbai-based rich businessman.
 Michael's parents hire Advocate Rajashekhar, a renowned defense lawyer.
 Due to the Public Prosecutor unreliability, alongside Rajashekhar's twisting questioning tactics, Michael is granted bail, an unforeseen situation in a case like this.
 While Sara's family receive a settlement offer, they decide to fight the case.

 CI Paul Varghese, the investigating officer, recommend Vijayamohan as the special public prosecutor, since no other lawyers will take up the job owing to Rajashekhar's influence.
 However, Vijayamohan no longer practices law due to an incident with Rajashekar a few years earlier: Vijayamohan was a junior to Rajashekar along with the latter's daughter Poornima, whom he got close to.
 Unhappy with their relationship, Rajashekar committed foul play that resulted in Vijayamohan getting debarred from practising law for 5 years.
 Initially reluctant to take up the case, Vijayamohan changes his mind after meeting Sara.

 As the trial begins, Rajashekar uses many underhanded tactics such as character assassination of Sara's parents; her father, Muhammed, was married previously and left his first family for Sara's mother, Parveen.
 He tries to accuse Muhammed as the culprit by claiming that his story was fabricated as a way of trapping Michael and his family due to their wealth.
 Vijayamohan's key witness, Sara's neighbor and Michael's friend Vinod, whom Michael had stayed with on the day of the incident, changes their version of events, making the case hard to believe.
 Additionally, no semen sample was found due to Michael using a condom, leaving no scientific evidence or eyewitness to link him to Sara's assault, causing the case to be open-and-closed.